Ingólfr Arnarson: Biography

-In the meantime, Hjörleifr had been murdered by his Irish slaves.
-Ingólfr hunted them down and killed them in the Westman Islands.
+In the meantime, Hjǫrleifr had been murdered by his Irish slaves.
+Ingolfr hunted them down and killed them in the Westman Islands.
 The islands got their name from that event, with westmen (Old Norse: vestmenn) being a name that the Norsemen used for the Irish.
-Ingólfr was said to have settled a large part of southwestern Iceland, although after his settlement nothing more was known of him.
-His son, Þorsteinn Ingólfsson, was a major chieftain and was said to have founded the Kjalarnesþing, the first thing, or parliament, in Iceland.
+Ingolfr was said to have settled a large part of southwestern Iceland, although after his settlement nothing more was known of him.

+His son, Þorsteinn Ingolfsson, was a major chieftain and was said to have founded the Kjalarnesþing, the first thing, or parliament, in Iceland.
 It was a forerunner of the Althingi.

 Legacy

-In 1924, a statue of Ingólfr Arnarson, designed by Icelandic sculptor Einar Jónsson (1874–1954), was erected in Reykjavík.
+In 1924, a statue of Ingolfr Arnarson, designed by Icelandic sculptor Einar Jónsson (1874–1954), was erected in Reykjavík.
 A copy of the statue was erected at Rivedal in 1961.